scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 }
 ```

 Those outputs are plaintext as they are fowarded to the Secret Network for processing.
-By looking at these two outputs, an attacker will know which function was called based on the type of messages - `BankMsg::Send` vs `StakingMsg::Delegate`.
+By looking at these two outputs, an attacker will know which function was called based on the type of messages - `BankMsg::Send` vs. `StakingMsg::Delegate`.

 Some messages are partially encrypted, like `Wasm::Instantiate` and `Wasm::Execute`, but only the `msg` field is encrypted, so differences in `contract_addr`, `callback_code_hash`, `send` can reveal unintended data, as well as the size of `msg` which is encrypted but can reveal data the same way as previos examples.